guardian/support-service-lambdas/modules/product/README.md

 ```

 ## Implementation
-`Product` is defined as a union type, `DeliveryOption` and `ProductOption` are generic types which take a type parameter specifying the product they are valid for, this ensures that we only use options which are appropriate for the given product
+`ProductFamilyKey` is defined as a union type, `ZuoraProductKey` and `ProductRatePlanKey` are generic types which take type parameters specifying the product they are valid for, this ensures that we only use options which are appropriate for the given product

 ```typescript
 import {getProductRatePlanId} from "./productToCatalogMapping";